About USC Gould

 His law partner agrees.
 “USC Gould changed my life,” says Roberts, who was named one of the top 40 lawyers under age 40 by the National Bar Association in 2013.
 “When I’d walk down the hallways, the dean knew my name.
 It made me feel really invited, like I wasn’t the only person that was invested in my success.
 Because of that, we’re still giving back today.”

-USC alums endow scholarship fund for unrepresented law students
+USC alums initiate scholarship fund for unrepresented law students

 In addition to being active members of the USC Gould Alumni Association and the school’s Law Leadership Society, they mentor students and teach a pretrial advocacy class.
-They also recently endowed the Clarence Thompson Memorial Scholarship Fund for USC law students from underrepresented communities.
+They also recently initiated the Clarence Thompson Memorial Scholarship Fund for USC law students from underrepresented communities, and encourage others to add to the fund.

 “If students of color who want to attend USC’s law school are attending other schools instead because money is an obstacle,” Sanders says, “then we were going to help bridge that gap.”